A deep dive into the net worth of one of Korea's best-paid actors Lee Jong-Suk

 Lee Jong-suk’s net worth

-Most recently, reports by the Economic Times and Free Press Journal placed Lee Jong-suk’s net worth at USD 32 million (INR 266 crore approx.) This is likely courtesy of his large fee, endorsements, and successful movies and shows.
+Most recently, reports by the Economic Times and Free Press Journal placed Lee Jong-suk’s net worth at USD 32 million.
+This is likely courtesy of his large fee, endorsements, and successful movies and shows.
 Several other media outlets have speculated what his wealth would be if he were to get married to his current girlfriend IU — who happens to be one of the industry’s best-paid personalities herself.
-Sportskeeda places the estimate of their combined fortunes at about USD 78.7 million (INR 655 approx.)
+Sportskeeda places the estimate of their combined fortunes at about USD 78.7 million.

 Fees per episode